IoTDevices/RaspberryAPI/README.md

 <H3>How do I configure it?</H3>

-You will have to add your SQL Server connection details to Web.config, as per the following:
+You will first have to add your SQL Server connection details to Web.config, as per the following:

 ```
   <connectionStrings>